microstream-one/microstream/integrations/cdi/README.md

 * ```one.microstream.data.file.maximum.size```: data-file-maximum-size; Maximum file size for a data file to avoid cleaning it up.
 Default is 1024^2*8 = 8 MiB.
 * ```one.microstream.data.file.minimum.use.ratio```: data-file-minimum-use-ratio; The ratio (value in ]0.0;1.0]) of non-gap data contained in a storage file to prevent the file from being dissolved.
 Default is 0.75 (75%).
 * ```one.microstream.data.file.cleanup.head.file```: data-file-cleanup-head-file; A flag defining whether the current head file (the only file actively written to) shall be subjected to file cleanups as well.
-* ```one.microstream.property```: Allow custom properties in through Microprofile, using this prefix.
-E.g.: If you want to include the "custom.test" property, you will set it as "one.microstream.property.custom.test"

 ### Cache